 WP6 focuses on service coordination as a factor in combatting inequality and exclusion.
 This work package examines possible interventions with regard to offering comprehensive services to culturally and linguistically diverse children and families, with a focus on innovative models of effective inter-agency coordination.
 WP6 addresses the meso- and macro-level aspects of local and national governance.

-The general goal is to gather information from research studies and other sources in order to summarise existing knowledge of inter-agency working involving young children and their families; and extend this knowledge through further data collection in case studies of good practice in a number of countries and interviews with practitioners and policy makers.
+The general goal is to gather information from research studies and other sources in order to summarize existing knowledge of inter-agency working involving young children and their families; and extend this knowledge through further data collection in case studies of good practice in a number of countries and interviews with practitioners and policy makers.

 This information will be used to develop an understanding of what contributes to the best implementation in the area of inter-agency working with young children and their families in Europe.

 WP7 –DISSEMINATION, AND COMMUNICATION